-Letter from the US Partner
+Letter from the President

 In December 2000, my brother, Alex, and I decided to go on a brother-sister surfing trip for 13 days in Costa Rica.
 We’d both had a difficult year professionally and personally and just needed a break.
 My brother had been to surf camp in Playa Hermosa, Costa Rica several times before, and was anxious to introduce me to the sport of surfing and the beauty of their beaches.
 Little did I know how much this trip would change my life.

 While I still work and live in San Francisco, I return to Vista Guapa several times a year, as do my family and many of my friends.
-Alvaro and the entire team at Vista Guapa are a second family to my brother and me, and Vista Guapa a second home.
+The entire team at Vista Guapa are a second family to my brother and me, and Vista Guapa a second home.
 We invite you to join the Vista Guapa family, share the experience and find your own personal “pura vida”.
 Our phenomenal team of surf instructors share our philosophy of making the experience fun, exciting and empowering for all of our guests, and our surf guides help experienced surfers uncover the hidden treasures in the 21 surf breaks nearby.
 And in between, we have hammocks, a swimming pool, yoga, massage, and endlessly beautiful views by which you can kick back and contemplate the things that are important to you and hopefully keep that feeling with you for a long while.

 Life is about family, friends, laughter, love, nature, health… and so is Vista Guapa.
 We hope you’ll come see for yourself.